Price on request

-Whether in industrial facilities, workshops, or private households, storing goods and tools safely and with easy access is simple with heavy-duty shelving.
+Whether in industrial facilities, workshops or private households, storing goods and tools safely and accessibly is simple with quality heavy-duty shelving.
 Find out which model is best suited to your needs in our comprehensive buyer's guide.

-Heavy-duty shelving covers various shelving systems, in which loads of up to several tonnes can be stored.
-The shelving systems are extremely robust and stable because the framework is made of galvanised or powder-coated metal.
-Structurally, the beams of the heavy-duty shelving are assembled using plug-in systems or screw connections, and depending on the model, the individual tiers are designed in a variety of ways, for example, from shelves to support arms to mesh baskets and material boxes.
+Heavy-duty shelving and racking systems are designed to store loads of up to several tonnes.
+The shelving systems are extremely robust and stable, as their framework is generally made of galvanised or powder-coated metal.
+Structurally, the beams of industrial racking systems are assembled using plug-in systems or screw connections, and depending on the model, the individual tiers can offer additional storage options – from shelves to support arms to mesh baskets and material boxes.

-Even vertical versions of industrial racks and shelving for bulky goods are available.
-This means that you can also use them to place materials safely and appropriately - or to present goods optimally for customers in wholesale and retail.
+Vertical industrial storage racks and shelving for bulky goods are also available.
+You can also use them to place materials safely and appropriately - or to present goods optimally for customers in wholesale and retail.
 Heavy-duty shelving units in the modular plug-in assembly system are also easily expandable.
 With our high-quality modular components from Jungheinrich PROFISHOP, for example, you can create heavy-duty hybrid systems of pallet racks and wide span shelves in no time at all.
 Heavy-duty racking variants are also available for indoor and outdoor use.

 Depending on the nature of your storage space and the type of goods to be stored, we offer heavy-duty shelving and racking systems in various design variants:

 Industry, craft workshops, workshops, retail and wholesale trade, production halls, warehouse logistics, for indoor areas